1Password/connect-sdk-python/README.md

 - **OP_VAULT** - The default vault to fetch items from if not specified.
 - **OP_CONNECT_CLIENT_ASYNC** - Whether to use async client or not.
 Possible values are:
      - True - to use async client
-     - False - to use NOT async client (this is used by default)
+     - False - to use synchronous client (this is used by default)

 **Create a Client**